 The Placement Process – Effective Presentation

 Effective presentation is presenting each student as a worthy candidate through appearance, interview, and documentation.
-Appearance and personal presentation during the introduction and interview is a life skill, and ideally part of any comprehensive Environmental Workforce Development and Job Training (EWDJT) program.
+Appearance and personal presentation during the introduction and interview is a life skill, and ideally part of any comprehensive Environmental Workforce Development and Job Training (JT) program.
 Personal hygiene, dress, speech, and attitude should be addressed, as well as ensuring that students are conversant in technical issues associated with the positions they are seeking.

 There are several talking points related to training that may be discussed during an interview.